andron-e/twitter-sentiment-tracker/README.md

 # twitter-sentiment-tracker
+Creating a pipeline of data from Twitter to track sentiment on tech stocks.

+X API

 Core Use Case, Intent, and Business Purpose:
 The primary purpose of my use of the X APIs is to collect and analyze public sentiment regarding specific stock tickers (such as $TSLA, $AAPL) as expressed on X (Twitter).
 The goal is to understand how public opinion on social media correlates with financial market trends.
 This project is for research and educational purposes, and is not connected to a commercial business.